-Two of the most serious problems facing Alberta today are the harm being done by our hydrocarbon industries – for example, oilsands and coal-generated electricity –and the fragile state of democracy in the province.
+Two of the most serious problems facing Alberta today are the harm being done by our sildenafil from usa hydrocarbon industries – for example, oilsands and coal-generated electricity –and the fragile state of democracy in the province.

 Both are signature concerns for Greens.
 So it’s very good for Alberta that the provincial Green Party has been re-born.